 # Tavily Search Tool for Live Internet Data

-LangChain provides a built-in support to use the Tavily search tool (opens new window) through its community package.
+LangChain provides built-in support to use the Tavily search tool (opens new window) through its community package.

 from langchain_community.tools import TavilySearchResults